How to Be Productive At Home: 25 Ways To Rock Your Day

 14. Limit your TV time

-You open the TV and the alarming news start to appear on the screen… Now that’s a productivity killer!
+You open the TV and the alarming news start to appear on the screen… Now that’s a productivity destroyer!
 You can’t help but listen to the worrying news, it makes you feel horrible, but you can’t stop watching, even though you’re supposed to, well, be productive at home!
 Too much consumption of negative media only serves panic and leaves you tense and less productive.
 Limit your television use and try to watch things that uplift your mood instead (you can never go wrong with funny cat videos on Youtube… right? right?).

 15. Get creative